daleonpz/Notes/fh-dortmund/01-ESE.md

             - Read SLIDES
         - Pre-Production:
             - System test (ST): test a pre-production unit
-            - Goals: validation, Demonstrate that production effort and schedule can be met,  Demonstrate maintainability and meantime-to-repair requirements,  Demonstrate product to potencial customers.
+            - Goals: validation, Demonstrate that production effort and schedule can be met,  Demonstrate maintainability and meantime-to-repair requirements,  Demonstrate product to potential customers.
             - Typical tests: real-life testing, random testing, fault injection
         - Production:
             - development and test of the production facilities (often equally important for quality)